Updated November 2022

-The Fast and Free Brushed tights are made of their Nulux material, have two pockets and come in six different colours.
+The Fast and Free Brushed tights have two pockets and come in several different colours.
 I wear these during the autumn months as well as throughout the winter when out running.
-They’re even great for colder summer days whichs makes them truly versatile.
+They’re even great for colder summer days which makes them truly versatile.

 Because they’re specifically engineered for running, lululemon tights are great investment pieces that will stick around in your closet for years.

-While all the leggings in this post have pockets (except the Base Pace lululemon), the Baleaf fleece-lined leggings have double pockets on both sides.
+While all the leggings in this post have pockets (except the Base Pace lululemon and Kyodan sherpa lined leggings), the Baleaf fleece-lined leggings have double pockets on both sides.
 They come in five different colours and also have a waist pocket in the back to slip in keys or a card.
-So if having pockets is important, I highly recommend these ones.
+So if having pockets is important, I recommend these ones.